fpc/FPCBuild/install/doc/readme-jvm.txt

 Usage

 The compiler binary's name is ppcjvm, and it can also be invoked using fpc -Pjvm.
+The default target "operating system" is the Java JDK.
+You can change target Android by specifying the -Tandroid command line parameter when compiling.

 If you wish to create additional Pascal units to interface with other Java classes, you can use the javapp utility.
 See http://wiki.freepascal.org/FPC_JVM/Building#Creating_interfaces_for_other_Java_classes for more information.